chrisdavies/rlite/README.md

 Routes are not case sensitive, so `'Users/:name'` will resolve to `'users/:name'`

+## Possible surprises

-One other non-obvious thing is this: if there is a query parameter with the same name as a route parameter, it will override the route parameter.
+If there is a query parameter with the same name as a route parameter, it will override the route parameter.
 So given the following route definition:

     /users/:name